jabdor/Generative_AI_Receipt_Parsing/README.md

     Line Item Description
     Line Item Category

-On average, the token cost is around 1000 tokens (mixed with the request and response).
-At this point in time, it's about .01 - .03 per image.
+On average, the token cost is around 1000 tokens (between request and response tokens).
+At this point in time, the total cost is about $.01 - $.03 per image.
+More info on token pricing: https://openai.com/pricing
 ## Features

 - Converts PDFs to jpgs.
 The API requires images to be in jpg or png format.